Welcome to our Residential Page, we hope you find it beneficial!

 Step 4: Closeout

 Towards the end of the project conduct final walk-throughs, identify deficiencies and once all is done the keys are handed over and you move in!
 Of course issues may arise, and your builder should have their company warranty on top of the Alberta Government Home Warranty.
-Hopefully by the end of this, you’ll have made a new friend.
+Hopefully by the end of this, you’ll have made new friends.

 There are some great companies out there, so do your homework, consult others, and seek guidance; and if it’s meant to be that we work together, then let’s get going!
 If not, then we sincerely wish you all the best.